 7. Thou Shalt Learn How to Toss

 There are plenty of great skills that you can learn to improve your cooking habits when you’re working with a wok.
 One of the most impressive options of all is to learn how to toss your food.
 To do this, you simply need to push the wok away from you as you lift it, flipping the food towards you as you go.
-This is the easiest way to move food around when you want to cook as rapidly as possible and distribute plenty of flavour.
+This is the easiest way to move food around when you want to cook as rapidly as possible and distribute plenty of flavors.
 Just keep in mind that you might end up with a little mess while you’re still practicing.
 Try getting the movement right with some salad first so you can avoid burning yourself with sauces and oils.

 8. Thou Shalt Not Cook Too Much too Fast